Vaishr2910/credit-card-fraud-detection/README.md

 Then, I will demonstrate how to build models to solve this problem.
 Specifically, I will be using LightGBM and Neural Network models.
 I will train these models on the training data, and then finally, I will show how to make predictions on the test data using these trained models.

 # Data Description
-Download the dataset and paste it in the same directory of the file
+Download the dataset zip and unzip it in the same directory of the repo

 Dataset Link: https://www.kaggle.com/competitions/ieee-fraud-detection/data